Suggestion: Watch the 5 minutes video tutorial before reading this article

 Can foreigners buy property in China?

-You’re allowed to buy one property, but need to either study or work in China for at least one year before that.
+You’re allowed to buy one unit as a foreigner but have to study or work in China for at least one year before that.
 Additional requirements apply in Beijing and Shanghai.

 You should also buy the property for dwelling purposes, hence you’re not allowed to rent out the property and act as a landlord.

-As foreigners can’t buy land in Hong Kong, it would be surprising if you can buy land in mainland China.
-Instead, you need to lease the residential land with a lease term of up to 70 years.
+Foreigners aren’t allowed to buy land in mainland China nor in Hong Kong.
+Instead, you have to lease land with a lease term of up to 70 years.

-Urban land is owned by the government whatsoever, therefore, you need to sign a land grant contract with the land administration department in the county where you plan to lease land.
+Urban land is owned by the government and you need to sign a land grant contract with the land administration department in the county where you plan to lease land.

 Property prices have surged in China in the past years, especially in bigger cities like Shanghai, Shenzhen, and Beijing.